-Methylphenidate, extended-release (Concerta) and dexmethylphenidate, extended-release (Focalin XR) have similar pharmacodynamic profiles, with the main difference being that the latter contains only d-MPH.
-Similarly, the release profiles of Metadate CD and Ritalin LA, both extended-release formulations of methylphenidate, are very similar to each other.
+Methylphenidate extended-release (ER) (Concerta) and dexmethylphenidate ER (Focalin XR) have similar pharmacodynamic profiles, with the main difference being that the latter contains only d-MPH.
+Similarly, the release profiles of Metadate CD and Ritalin LA, both extendedrelease formulations of methylphenidate, are very similar to each other.